book page

 Reviewer avatar

-If you care about conceptual clarity and transfer, the stephen tie-ins are useful prompts for further reading.
-(Side note: if you like 101 Generative AI Projects: Diffusion Models, Transformers, ChatGPT, and Other LLMs (Paperback), you’ll likely enjoy this too.)
+If you care about conceptual clarity and transfer, the 2026 tie-ins are useful prompts for further reading.
+(Side note: if you like PyTorch in 20 Minutes - Coffee Break Series (Paperback), you’ll likely enjoy this too.)

 Reviewer avatar